Student Career Conference: Frequently Asked Questions

-Everett Community College’s annual Students of Color Career Conference offers middle and high school students of color in the Snohomish County area a chance to learn from prominent local professionals of color.
-Through keynote speakers, cultural sharing, and panel sessions, students will have the opportunity to engage in discussions with experienced professionals of color and reflect on their own future career aspirations.
-This year’s conference takes place Thursday, March 21.
+Everett Community College’s annual Student Career Conference, formerly known as the Students of Color Career Conference, offers middle and high school students in Snohomish County a chance to learn from prominent local professionals about college and career options.
+Through keynote speakers, cultural sharing and panel sessions, students will have the opportunity to engage in discussions and reflect on their own career aspirations.
+This year’s conference takes place Thursday, March 26, 2026.

 What is the history of the conference?

 The conference is the creative concept of Bill Reed, former accounting instructor at EvCC.
-Bill’s idea stemmed from data on local demographic trends, education trends, and the economic impact of education.
-Based on this information, the conference was created to motivate and empower middle and high school students of color to pursue higher education in order to provide more and better career options.
+Bill’s idea stemmed from data on local demographic trends, education trends and the economic impact of education.
+Based on this information, the conference was created in 2003 to motivate and empower students of color to pursue higher education in order to provide more and better career options.

 Who can attend the conference?